How much do I need to retire

 Tony calls this concept a money machine because if fed and managed carefully, you’ll have a safe, secure pile of assets invested in a risk-protected, tax-efficient environment.

 It doesn’t matter if you make $14,000 or $140,000 a year, you can always save a little for your nest egg.
 It’s an investment in your future, whatever it holds.
+Here’s how to create a nest egg that can handle anything:

 - Pick a set percentage of your income you’ll put into your nest egg and stick to it, no matter what happens.